RDP1974/Delphi64RTL/Readme.md

 Another test with Dmvc web api, on I9 cpu and windows 2016, simulating with apachebench 10000 requests and 100 users, show an enhancement from 111 reqs/sec to 6448 reqs/sec

-Another test, an Isapi, on I9 cpu and windows 2016, doing in sequence DB query -> dataset of 1500 lines x 10 rows -> serialize to json string -> shrink it with deflate, is populating 2000 http reqs/sec, correctly filling whole cpu cores
+Another test, an Isapi, on I9 cpu and windows 2016, doing in sequence DB query -> dataset of 1500 lines x 10 rows -> serialize to json string -> shrink it with deflate, populates 2000 http reqs/sec, correctly filling all cpu cores

 Another Webbroker http app (Delphi 11) jump from 542 reqs/s to 3364 reqs/s (i9 cpu hyper-v windows 2022 server)(libs ver.
 2022)

-A simple web api console test with Horse (Delphi 12) jump from 2200 reqs/s to 37000 reqs/s (i9 cpu hyper-v windows 2022 server)(libs ver.
+A simple Horse web api app (Delphi 12) jump from 2200 reqs/s to 37 thousands reqs/s (i9 cpu hyper-v windows 2022 server)(libs ver.
 2023)

 If you want enable accelerated zlib programmatically into your WebBroker app, just add one line of code in afterdispatch event: